Ella had changed trains at Ipswich and was now on the second leg. The journey was not that long, but it was proving rather trying.

 “Don’t worry.”

-Jane nodded “I think I may have a spectral cat, she does stuff like that.
+Jane nodded, “I think I may have a spectral cat, she does stuff like that.
 Did you bring any of your work on it with you?”

 Ella reached into her big and pulled out a folder, she opened it up and placed it in front of Jane, Eddie had to scuttle behind her to look over her shoulder, “Best place for him” Ella thought, then out loud “I am starting a storyboard, soft pencil, I started with it because I find it easy to work with, but I think I may keep that look as I go on with it.”

-Jane nodded “Dark, misty, yes, just right for the Black Shuck.
+Jane nodded, “Dark, misty, yes, just right for the Black Shuck.
 What’s the story?”

-Ella smiled at Jane “I am not quite sure yet, I am hoping it will come to me more as I draw, but I am not thinking of this being too dark a story.
-There are different tales of the Shuck in some he is a monster, in others the opposite.”
+Ella smiled at Jane, “I am not quite sure yet, I am hoping it will come to me more as I draw, but I am not thinking of this being too dark a story.
+There are different tales of the Shuck; in some, he is a monster, in others, the opposite.”

 Jane and Eddie pored over Ella’s drawings, Eddie pointed to a drawing of the Shuck, walking away along a path with reed beds to either side and said, “This is great, you have caught the feel of the old fen before it was drained, mile upon mile of wild, uninhabited, impassable swamp, all gone, all endless, flat fields of vegetables now.”
-Jane nodded in agreement “I love the way the dog is kind of melting into the hedge in this one, so spectral.”
+Jane nodded in agreement, “I love the way the dog is kind of melting into the hedge in this one, so spectral.”

-Geoff said “Thank you for showing us Ella, I am really looking forward to seeing more of Shuck.
-Does anyone else have anything to show me.”
+Geoff said, “Thank you for showing us, Ella.
+I am really looking forward to seeing more of Shuck.
+Does anyone else have anything to show me?”

 The others produced their work, Jane’s were beautiful and mystic, exquisite woodland scenes, rivers and mountains, all populated with nymphs and fairies, Frieda’s were, in contrast, more modern in feel, a blend of Western and Japanese forms, strong and powerfully drawn.